Your shopping bag is empty.

 The varnish used in this ancestral lacquering art comes from the sap of the Urushi tree, also known as the “lacquer tree” or the “Japanese varnish tree”, which actually grows in both Japan and China.
 Its resin is harvested once a year in extremely small quantities.
 Only three to five years afterwards is the resin at last ready to be treated and thus become a highly resistant, honey-textured lacquer that is applied in extremely fine successive layers.

 The Urushi lacquering technique requires extraordinary attention to detail.
 It is mastered only by vastly experienced artisans who dedicate their lives to improving their art, and whose every deft move is dedicated to the pursuit of excellence.
 These virtues stem from a conviction that work should be done well and which is entirely shared by Chopard.
-For the creation of these precious dials, the Maison relied on its loyal partner Yamada Heiando, official supplier to the Japanese imperial family, and its Master Minori Koizumi, who personally crafted the 18 dials adorning the L.U.C XP Urushi Vietnam Edition series.
+For the creation of these precious dials, the Maison relied on its loyal partner Yamada Heiando, official supplier to the Japanese imperial family, and its Master Minori Koizumi, who personally crafted the 18 dials adorning the L.U.C XP Urushi Vietnam Edition series luxury watch for men.

-In addition to its aesthetic and technical prowess in crafting the L.U.C XP Urushi Vietnam Edition, Chopard also called on the talent of the Vietnamese Maison Hanoia, a lacquering specialist, to design its watch presentation boxes.
-Each of the dials inspired three designs: the “Turtle Tower” timepieces are protected in a red presentation box featuring a bas-relief motif inspired by the lotus flower.
+In addition to its aesthetic and technical prowess in crafting the L.U.C XP Urushi Vietnam Edition ultra-thin watch, Chopard also called on the talent of the Vietnamese Maison Hanoia, a lacquering specialist, to design its luxury watch presentation boxes.
+Each of the dials inspired three designs: the “Turtle Tower” ultra-thin watches are protected in a red presentation box featuring a bas-relief motif inspired by the lotus flower.
 “The Boy and the Buffalo” interpretations come in a black presentation box with a clasp featuring the head of the horned animal.
 It opens to reveal a left-hand compartment designed to hold the watch, and another housing a buffalo paperweight.
-Finally, a black presentation box adorned with gold dust-coated engravings contains the latest series of timepieces paying tribute to the “Old Town of Hanoi”.
+Finally, a black presentation box adorned with gold dust-coated engravings contains the latest series of luxury watches paying tribute to the “Old Town of Hanoi”.
 Even before opening, each of these precious presentation boxes heralds the refinement of the creations it contains.